Information for Business Buyers

-An important element in the purchase process is the business profile.
+An important element in the purchase process is the confidential business report (CBR).
 This report on the business offered for sale is written to provide information that the prospective Buyer can review and evaluate in determining the suitability and desirability of the business opportunity.
 A typical Business Profile contains a detailed description of the business, a summary of financial data and additional business facts such as lease information, number of employees, inventories, pending and operative contracts with vendors and customers and other pertinent information.
 Following a thorough review of the Business Profile and consultations with the business broker, the prospective Buyer will have a solid understanding of the business, its operations and potential for continued future success.

 Face to Face Meeting

 After reviewing the Business Profile, financial data of the business and the business premises, if the prospective Buyer determines that the business presents a desirable opportunity the prospective Buyer should be prepared to make a purchase offer.
 In some instances, it may be possible to arrange a face to face meeting between the prospective Buyer and the Seller which may provide additional insights into the operation of the business not otherwise obvious from a review of written documentation.

 After meeting the business owner and touring the business, the next step is to present an offer of purchase for the business.
 Making the offer is not, however, the final step.
 In fact, it should be viewed as the first of several steps, each of which bring the Buyer and Seller closer to completing the transaction.

 Since most sales involve privately held businesses, the Buyer is obligated to make an offer before actually reviewing the business' internal financial records.
 The Buyer should understand that its offer is always contingent upon the Seller demonstrating the accuracy of its representations to the prospective Buyer’s satisfaction.